-Carrots are fine for chickens on occasions only.
+Carrots are fine for chickens on occasion only.
 But, you would notice right away that they have many health problems if you feed them carrots all the time.

 There could be a few issues when you overfeed your chickens with lots of carrots.
 First is the amount of sugar in such vegetables.

 Carrots contain less sugar compared to other fruits and vegetables.
-But when overeaten, it can escalate chickens’ blood sugar to hazardous rates.
+But when overeating, it can escalate chickens’ blood sugar to hazardous rates.
 This outcome is detrimental to their heart and general health.

 Next, carrots are high in fiber.
 Excessive fiber may have a detrimental effect on chickens.
 When chicken consumes a lot of fiber, it affects their food digestion process.